slatedocs/slate/source/index.html.md

 ## Where did the **Chapter/Section** numbers go?

-These are temporarily removed until the site tree settles down, and will likely be replaced.
+These are temporarily removed until the site tree settles down, and ~will likely~ may be replaced.
+We have not yet worked out the implementation of numbering on re-usable sections.

 ## Why are we reorganizing the [Inkling Classic][2] page?